nyusterndatabootcamp/book/py-fun1.md

 log(3)
 ```
 Run the code and then you see in both of these instances that there is an arrow pointing to the line within each code cell.
 In the first instance it is pointing to line 2.
 This is where the issue is.
 In the second instance, it is pointing to line number 3.

 And after pointing to the issue, below that is says ``NameError:`` and stuff.
 In the first instance, it tells us `NotDefined` is not defined.
 In the second instance, its saying the same thing.
 It just does not know what "log" is.

 **Type Error.**  This one happens all the time too.
 It happens when an inappropriate operation or function is applied to that specific data type.
 Here are some examples:
 ```python
 x = "2"
 y = 2

 z = x + y
 ```
 Like above, it tells us that line number 4 is the issue, i.e. where we are tying to add "2" and 2.
 And the issue is a type issue, we can't add two different types (in this case a string and an integer).

 Here is another example relating to tuples.
 Recall that with a tuple, the data type is immutable.
 That is it can't be changed.
 But let's try and change it.

 ```python
 tuple_error=(2,3)
 tuple_error[0]=5
 ```
 There is a ``TypeError`` problem.
 And what is the specific issue, well the tuple object does not support this kind of operation.

-**Important** A lot of the problams in interperting the error message lies in deciphering the cryptic messages like "'tuple' object does not support item assignment" So how do we do this.**Use google.** Often the first result will be a question posted to [www.stackoverflow.com](www.stackoverflow.com) which is a place for programers to ask and answer questions.
+**Important**  A lot of the problams in interperting the error message lies in deciphering the cryptic messages like "'tuple' object does not support item assignment" So how do we do this.  **Use google.**  Often the first result will be a question posted to [www.stackoverflow.com](www.stackoverflow.com) which is a place for programers to ask and answer questions.
 This is a good place to be comfortable with and seek help from.

-**Excercise:** In the google search area type "tuple' object does not support item assignment" What did you find?
+**Excercise.**  In the google search area type "tuple' object does not support item assignment" What did you find?

-**Invalid Syntax.**
-Syntax errors can be detected before your program begins to run.
+**Invalid Syntax.**  Syntax errors can be detected before your program begins to run.
 These types of errors are usually typing mistakes (fat fingers), but migth be hard to find out at first.
 Here we give two examples:

 ```python
 # Define a simple list and let's call the first one in the list